google/digitalbuildings/tools/validators/instance_validator/README.md

 The validator supports a telemetry validation mode.
 When this mode is enabled, the validator will listen on a provided pubsub subscription for telemetry messages, and validate the message contents against the instance configuration. **It is recommended that you first use the instance validator with telemetry validation mode disabled, and then enable it after that passes.**

-#### Authentication

-If you would like to use the telemetry validation mode, you must provide the `--subscription` parameter and the `--credential` parameter.
+If you would like to use the telemetry validation mode, you must provide the `--subscription` parameter and the `--credential` parameter. **NOTE:** The OAuth credential and subscription are provided by the Google team.
+Please reach out to your IoT TPM for guidance.
+If a GCP Oauth client credential is not provided, then application default credentials will be used to authenticate against Google APIs.
 Running telemetry validation will also output a machine-readable log of the validation performed on a set of devices.
 This log will be output as `telemetry_validation_log.json` in the current working directory, unless otherwise specefied using the `--report_directory` parameter.

-**NOTE:** The OAuth credential (`-c`) and subscription (`-s`) are provided by the Google team.
-Please reach out to your IoT TPM for guidance.
-If a GCP Oauth client credential is not provided, then application default credentials will be used to authenticate against Google APIs.

 1. `--credential` or `-c`: An absolute or relative path to an OAuth client credential JSON file.